Learning The Major Arcana Cards: What Do They All Mean?

 A description of his life’s experiences as he grows, the setbacks he encounters, and the lessons he learns through life.

-This card tells our complete life story starting from the beginning to the end of the journey.
+This card tells our complete life story from the beginning to the end of the journey.

-When it comes up in a reading, we are to follow through without worry because the end is certain.
+When it comes up in a reading, we must follow through without worry because the end is certain.

 The Magician – #1

-It lets you know that you have everything you need to move forward and become great.
+It lets you know you have everything you need to advance and become great.

 The High Priestess – #2

-This card is an intuitive card that urges you to listen to your inner voice and follow your instinct.
+This intuitive card urges you to listen to your inner voice and follow your instincts.

 The Empress – #3